Eleanor Laing

-Early life
+Early life and career

-Laing was born in Paisley, Renfrewshire, and raised in the nearby village of Elderslie, where her father was a councillor.
-She attended the local fee paying St Columba's School.
-Later, she graduated from Edinburgh University with Master of Arts and Bachelor of Laws degrees.
+Eleanor Pritchard was born on 1 February 1958 in Paisley, Renfrewshire, and raised in the nearby village of Elderslie, where her father was a councillor.
+She was privately educated at St Columba's School, an independent school.
+Laing graduated from Edinburgh University with Master of Arts and Bachelor of Laws degrees.
 She was the first female President of the Edinburgh University Students' Association.
 She worked as a solicitor in Edinburgh and the City of London.